2A5F/Coplt.Graphics/README.md

 - Try to avoid string passing
 - Minimize native calls and use memory to transfer data in batches to reduce GC transitions
 - Avoid pointer nesting as much as possible, as it will lead to difficult memory fixation and temporary heap allocation.（Name and criticize vulkan）
 - Support new graphics features as much as possible, but CPU parallelism is not the focus.
-Heavy command filling should obviously not occur, and GPU scene should be used
+Heavy command filling should obviously not occur, and GPU-driven should be used

 # Examples